-Managing Females - First-Time Moms
+Managing Females – A Dog's First Litter

 First time mommas are a handful, mostly because they can’t call their mom and ask if this is normal!
 Most do well, but with a little care, we can help first-litter moms be as effective as an older mom in puppy care.